 Configures the SNMP write community string.
 The write community string controls SNMP "set" and "get" access to the switch.
 It can have a maximum of 32 characters.
 The default write community string is private.

-Configures the IP address of the first SNMP trap host using dotted decimal notation.
-The SNMP trap host is the device that receives SNMP trap messages from the switch.
+Configures the IP address of the first SNMP trap host.

-trap2 < new SNMP trap host IP address (such as, 192.4.17.101)> tlcomm < new trap host community string, maximum 32 characters> t2comm < new trap host community string, maximum 32 characters>
+trap2 < new SNMP trap host IP address (192.4.17.101)>

-Configures the IP address of the second SNMP trap host using dotted decimal notation.
+Configures the IP address of the second SNMP trap host.